 Crepes and Other Street Vendor Food in ParisWhat if you're really hankering for a good crepe?
 There are plenty of delicious, cheap crepes on offer in Paris, but learn to spot the good ones before ordering.
 Does the vendor keep a stack of pre-made crepes that are then re-heated, or are the crepes made from scratch in front of your eyes?
 The latter is obviously the much better option (and it's more fun to watch).
 Also try to observe ingredients at the workstation-- do they look fresh, or wilted and warm?
 Remember that even salad greens and tomatoes that are not properly kept can result in food poisoning.

 You can find crepes all over the city in scattered stands and walk-in restaurants, and you can usually discern the good from the bad by following my tips above.
-Food writer David Lebovitz has a good list of some of the better crepes in Paris here.
+For more specific recommendations, check out our own list of the best crepes and creperies in Paris.
+For more ideas, food writer David Lebovitz also has a good list here.

 One final tip on street crepe vendors: Don't assume that because they make their crepes fresh, their other fare is any good.
 I've seen stale, suspicious-looking sandwiches, hot dogs, or quiches being sold at stands that make decent crepes.
 Always use your eyes before ordering-- don't just look at the menu.